iss4cf0ng/Eden-RAT/README.md

 # Eden-RAT
 Linux GUI RAT written in C# and Python.
+It is a remote access tool intended for use in the early stages of penetration testing.

 Continously update: [Version-1.0.0](https://github.com/iss4cf0ng/Eden-RAT/tree/Version-1.0.0)